berkeakturk1/Fullstack-Webapp/README.md

 # Fullstack Web Application

+This project is a full-stack web application designed for team and project management.
+It offers a variety of features to streamline collaboration and task management within teams:

+- **Project Creation:** Easily create and manage projects.
+- **Task Management:** Assign tasks to team members and track their progress.
+- **Task Completion & Review:** Team members can complete tasks and submit them for review.
+- **Admin Controls:** Admins can review tasks, request revisions, or confirm their completion.

-This project is a fullstack web application that consists of a React frontend and a Node.js backend using PostgreSQL as the database.
-The application is containerized using Docker and Docker Compose.
+The application consists of a React frontend and a Node.js backend, with PostgreSQL as the database.
+It is fully containerized using Docker and Docker Compose, ensuring a consistent and efficient development and deployment environment.

 ## Table of Contents